 But wait, there is more!

 If you have a question about airmanship or about flying maneuvers, ASK JIM.
-Send an e-mail, or view answers too many of the most frequently asked questions.
+Find answers too many of the most frequently asked questions about airmanship.

 This essay is from A Pilot's Guide to Airmanship and Aerodynamics.
 It is from the last chapter which features Jim's ten Best Stick and Rudder Habits to make you a great stick, an airman.